 -eler Verbs Conjugation Method

-This section will show you how -eler verbs are conjugated.
-There is a four step method that will make everything very easy for you.
+There is a four-step method that will make conjugating -eler verbs very easy for you.

-In order to conjugate verbs that end with –eler in the present tense one must:
+In order to conjugate -eler verbs in the present tense one must:

 - Find the infintive (full verb)

-- Add an extra “l” on all forms EXCEPT the nous and vous form
+- Add an extra “l” EXCEPT for the nous and vous form

-When we add the new ending e its becomes appele
+When we add the new e ending, it becomes appele.

-However because it is a eler verb we have to add an extra l
+However, because it is an eler verb you have to add an extra l.

-So if we wish to say “I call” we must say:
+So if you wish to say “I call” you’d say: